Get

 Get the best rates for Cuban currency online

-Get ready for your Cuban adventure with Manor FX!
-Enjoy exceptional exchange rates that ensure more Cuban pesos in your wallet for an unforgettable trip.
+Enjoy exceptional pound to Cuban peso exchange rates and ensure more Cuban money in your wallet for an unforgettable trip.

 Our fast and hassle-free online ordering process makes converting British pounds to Cuban pesos easy, saving you time and money.

-With Manor FX, you can enjoy secure delivery to your home or office.
-Or choose to pick up at our convenient locations, including our Heathrow bureau.
+With Manor FX, you can secure foreign currency delivery to your home or office.

 Cuban travel money

-Are you planning to relax on the stunning beaches of Varadero?
-Or immerse yourself in the lush beauty of the Cuban countryside?
-Let’s ensure you’re well-prepared with some valuable travel tips about cash and card payments in Cuba.
+Let’s ensure you’re well-prepared with some valuable travel tips about cash and card payments and Cuba currency.

 Where can I buy Cuban pesos?

-Unlike major currencies like US dollars, Cuban pesos are not as common, and you won’t find them at your local bank or post office.
+Unlike major currencies, you won’t find Cuban pesos at your local bank or Post Office

 Buy your pesos now

-What’s the best currency to take to Cuba from the UK?
+What is the best currency to take to Cuba?

-Can I use Cuban convertible pesos in Cuba?
+Can I use the Cuban convertible peso in Cuba?

 As of January 1, 2021, Cuba bid farewell to its dual currency system.

-Here’s how it used to work: The Cuban convertible peso (CUC) was the go-to currency for tourists and foreign transactions.
-The Cuban peso (CUP) was the currency locals used for everyday needs.
+Here’s how it used to work… The convertible peso was the currency of choice for tourists and foreign transactions.
+While the Cuban peso (CUP) was the currency locals used for everyday needs.

 Now, Cuba has a single currency, the Cuban peso (CUP).
-For travellers, you’ll only be dealing with Cuban pesos, as convertible pesos are no longer accepted.
+Travellers must use Cuban pesos only, as convertible pesos are no longer accepted.

-Can I use my bank card in Cuba?
+Can I use my bank card or credit card in Cuba?

 Cuba operates mainly on cash transactions.
 In popular tourist spots like Havana, Varadero, and Trinidad, you’ll find some vendors and international hotels accepting cards.

-It’s important to note that cards issued by American banks won’t work in Cuba.
-Accepted credit/debit cards are VISA and, to a lesser extent, Mastercard.
+It’s important to note that any card issued by American banks won’t work in Cuba.
+VISA and, to a lesser extent, Mastercard are accepted credit/debit cards.
 American Express cards are not accepted in Cuba.

-If you plan to use your card in Cuba, it’s important to be aware of currency conversion fees.
+If you plan to use your card in Cuba, it’s essential to be aware of foreign exchange and currency conversion fees.
 Your bank’s exchange rate for converting Cuban pesos to GBP may not be favourable.

-Before using your bank card for payments in Cuba, it’s a good idea to contact your bank.
-This will prevent your card from becoming blocked due to international transactions that your bank may find suspicious.
+This will prevent your card from becoming blocked becasue of international transactions that your bank may find suspicious.

 How can I avoid ATM fees in Cuba?